-- there should be a list of enhancements within the Modern Apprenticeships at SCQF level 5.
+• There should be a list of enhancements within the Modern Apprenticeships at level 5.
 The apprentices should complete Emergency First Aid at Work and one further accredited, legislative and nationally recognised occupational course which is relevant to the industry.
 There should be a statement highlighting that the list of enhancements is not exhaustive.
-There is flexibility to allow for alternative qualifications and/or training courses, in consultation and agreement with Lantra at the beginning of the Modern Apprenticeship.
-This is to allow those training providers who have produced their own training courses for areas such as Safe Use of Turf Maintenance Equipment, can offer these as enhancements.
-We have also stated that any training around pesticide application or chainsaw operations must be completed through a recognised accredited awarding body such as City and Guilds, SQA or Lantra Awards. - Off-the-job training for the Modern Apprenticeships at Level 5 should be 360 hours.
-It was explained that off-the-job-training could be attending college, but also compiling a learning log, completion of multiple-choice exams and practical exams, home study and on-line learning. - the MA should have a duration of 12-18 months for SCQF level 5 which will include the SVQ, enhancement and core skills where required.
-The consultation raised that although the durations were accepted, there should be flexibility in duration, for those learners who can complete the Modern Apprenticeship earlier. - Core Skills The industry felt that although literacy, numeracy and IT required improvement, through completion of the SVQs and MA would address this.
-At SCQF Level 5 candidates will achieve these skills through mandatory units, as well as having the opportunity of the industry specific units.
-The industry requested the continuation of the Core Skills embedded within the SVQs and MA.
+There is flexibility to allow for alternative qualifications and/or training courses, in consultation and agreement with

+Lantra at the beginning of the Modern Apprenticeship.
+This is to allow those training providers who have produced their own training courses for things around material handling can offer these as enhancements.
+We have also stated that any training around pesticide application or safe use of veterinary medicines must be completed through a recognised accredited awarding body such as City and Guilds, SQA or Lantra Awards.

+- Industry requested that the enhancements met the needs of the poultry passport, to include Health and safety at work, poultry welfare course. - Include within enhancements drone use for those apprentices using drones for crop managements, use of social media and mental wellbeing. - Off-the-job training for the Modern Apprenticeships at Levels 5 should be 280 hours.
+It was explained that off-the-job-training could be attending college, but also compiling a learning log, completion of multiple-choice exams and practical exams, home study and on-line learning. - The MA should have a duration of 12-18 months for SCQF level 5 which will include the SVQ, enhancement and core skills where required.
+The consultation raised that although the durations were agreed, there should be flexibility in duration, for those learners who can complete the Modern Apprenticeship earlier. - Core Skills working with others, communication and problem solving will remain embedded for SCQF level 5 MA and IT and Numeracy will need to be taken as separate core skill qualifications.